khaefner/rust_101/book_src/src/chapter_8.md

 }
 ```
 This function takes the original query (query), the resolved domain (domain), and the corresponding IP address (ip_address) as input and constructs a DNS response packet.

-let mut response = Vec::new();: Creates an empty vector to store the bytes of the DNS response.
+- `let mut response = Vec::new();`: Creates an empty vector to store the bytes of the DNS response.

-Header:
+- Header:
-response.extend_from_slice(&query[0..2]);: Copies the 2-byte Transaction ID from the query to the response.
+    - response.extend_from_slice(&query[0..2]);: Copies the 2-byte Transaction ID from the query to the response.
 This helps the client match the response to its original query.
-response.extend_from_slice(&DNS_RESPONSE_FLAGS.to_be_bytes());: Adds the pre-defined response flags.
+    - response.extend_from_slice(&DNS_RESPONSE_FLAGS.to_be_bytes());: Adds the pre-defined response flags.
-response.extend_from_slice(&query[4..6]);: Copies the 2-byte Questions Count from the query to the response.
+    - response.extend_from_slice(&query[4..6]);: Copies the 2-byte Questions Count from the query to the response.
-response.extend_from_slice(&[0x00, 0x01]);: Sets the Answer RRs Count (Resource Records) to 1, as this response will contain one IP address.
+    - response.extend_from_slice(&[0x00, 0x01]);: Sets the Answer RRs Count (Resource Records) to 1, as this response will contain one IP address.
-response.extend_from_slice(&[0x00, 0x00]);: Sets the Authority RRs Count and Additional RRs Count to 0 in this simple response.
+    - response.extend_from_slice(&[0x00, 0x00]);: Sets the Authority RRs Count and Additional RRs Count to 0 in this simple response.

-Copy Question Section:
-This part copies the question section from the original query into the response.
+- Copy Question Section: This part copies the question section from the original query into the response.
 This is necessary for a valid DNS response.
 It finds the end of the question section by iterating until it encounters the null terminator (0 byte) that marks the end of the domain name, and then skips the 4 bytes for the query type and class.

-response.extend_from_slice(&query[12..question_end]);: Copies the bytes of the question section.
+    - response.extend_from_slice(&query[12..question_end]);: Copies the bytes of the question section.

-Answer Section:
-This section contains the actual resolved IP address.
+- Answer Section: This section contains the actual resolved IP address.

-response.extend_from_slice(&[0xc0, 0x0c]);: This is a pointer to the domain name in the question section.
+    - response.extend_from_slice(&[0xc0, 0x0c]);: This is a pointer to the domain name in the question section.
 0xc0 indicates a pointer, and 0x0c (decimal 12) is the offset to the beginning of the question section in the DNS packet.
 This avoids repeating the full domain name in the answer.
-response.extend_from_slice(&[0x00, 0x01]);: Sets the Type to 1, indicating an "A" record (IPv4 address).
+    - response.extend_from_slice(&[0x00, 0x01]);: Sets the Type to 1, indicating an "A" record (IPv4 address).
-response.extend_from_slice(&[0x00, 0x01]);: Sets the Class to 1, indicating the "IN" (Internet) class.
+    - response.extend_from_slice(&[0x00, 0x01]);: Sets the Class to 1, indicating the "IN" (Internet) class.
-response.extend_from_slice(&300_u32.to_be_bytes());: Sets the Time-to-Live (TTL) to 300 seconds.
+    - response.extend_from_slice(&300_u32.to_be_bytes());: Sets the Time-to-Live (TTL) to 300 seconds.
 This indicates how long the client should cache this DNS record.
 The value is converted to big-endian bytes.
-response.extend_from_slice(&[0x00, 0x04]);: Sets the Resource Data Length (RDLength) to 4, as an IPv4 address is 4 bytes long.
+    - response.extend_from_slice(&[0x00, 0x04]);: Sets the Resource Data Length (RDLength) to 4, as an IPv4 address is 4 bytes long.

-The for loop iterates through the parts of the ip_address string (separated by ".").
+- The for loop iterates through the parts of the ip_address string (separated by ".").
 Each part is parsed as a u8 (unsigned 8-bit integer) and pushed into the response vector.
 If parsing fails, the function returns None.

-Some(response): If the response packet is successfully created, it is returned as an Option<Vec<u8>>.
+- Some(response): If the response packet is successfully created, it is returned as an Option<Vec<u8>>.

 ## main Function:
 ```rust